What was the color of the year in 2019?

 2. Why K for black?

 K actually refers to key.
-In 4-color the black ‘key plate’ is used to align the C, M and Y plates in perfect registration.
+In 4-color printing the black ‘key plate’ is used to align the C, M and Y plates in perfect registration.

 3. Seeing red